asetalias/talks/AmityYouthFest2k18/BEGINNER.md

 Earlier i used to have same misconception.
 The word “hack" confuses people and they think hackathons are a way to “hack” into something.
 NOOOO.
 Hacking is basically building something.
 It could be anything.

 ## What do I do at a hackathon?
-When you arrive at a hackathon, start to meet people.
+When you arrive at a hackathon, most important thing, start interacting.
 Talk about hack ideas and hack technologies.
 Bring some ideas of your own and make up new ones throughout the day.
 Even bring up ridiculous ideas.
 Even if they're impossible to build or you wouldn't care to build them anyway, they can be fun to talk about and often spark new ideas in people.
 The mind of an engineer is a strange place.

 Hackathons are very much a social event.
 So don’t waste any opportunity to talk to somebody.
 The organizers will come up and tell you a bit about the event and what’s planned.

 Then hacking begins.
 You’ll team up with some other students to have fun making something cool.
 You can make anything you want using whatever technology you want.
 And it doesn’t have to be to win a prize.
 Hackathons aren’t really about winning prizes.
 They’re about playing with awesome technology.

 You’ll be able to spend a full 24 hours working on your project, if you so desire.
 But you can take a break to eat some of the  meals and snacks in provision and grab some sleep.
-There’s usually some fun activities so, everyone can have a nice break from working.
+Usually there is some fun activities so, that everyone can have a nice break from working.

 It will be a crazy rush to get your project finished.
 There will be last-minute bugs everywhere.
 But eventually you’ll have to call it a day.
 Hacking’s over and it’s demo time.